kytrinyx/speaker-time/README.md

 - Audio segments are zero-padded (000001.mp3, 000002.mp3, etc.)
 - Language detection improves transcription accuracy for multilingual content
 - VTT files exclude empty segments and timeout markers for clean subtitle output
+- There's basically no error handling whatsoever, so if it crashes we have to start over.
+TODO: write output as it's generated, and have the script figure out where it left off so we don't have to do everything all over again.